Guest Author: Edward Restivo.

 About Edward Restivo…

 Hi, I’m Edward Restivo, this is my writing debut and I’m excited about sharing my knowledge.
-I’ve been in the health and fitness field since I was a kid – I was always interested in sports and played almost every sport that my high school offered.
+I’ve been in the health and fitness field since I was a kid, always interested in sports and played almost every sport that my high school offered.
 In college, I continued my interest in physical fitness and moved on to body building.
 After learning the “street” way of bodybuilding by watching professionals, I began to talk with them to learn their tips, tricks and even their secrets on optimal ways to work out.
 The more I learned, the more I was surprised to realize that some of this information wasn’t on the main stream market and certainly nothing that could be found by browsing the internet.
 That piqued my interest even more.

 So, while attending Johnson and Whales and working on my Culinary Arts and Bachelor Degree (taking care of my mental health), but I wanted more physical activity, so I began to train with my new friends, those professional body builders I mentioned earlier.
 Upon graduating school and learning all I could for my working career, I felt an urge to go back to school to learn more about the physical aspect of life.
 It was then that I became a Certified International Personal Trainer at Hofstra University (Long Island, NY).